Frequently Asked Questions

 - There will be soap and water on the premises, and we will wash our hands before and after sessions.
 I will also provide hand sanitizer.

-- If at any time any party is uncomfortable with working together, on or off the premises, they may stop working.
+- If at any time any party is uncomfortable with working together, they may suspend the project.
+You will be responsible for paying for work performed up to the time that the project was suspended.

 - It is possible that work will need to stop due to illness or the Commonwealth of Massachusetts’ Mandatory Safety Standards for Workplaces, and we cannot complete the project.
-If this happens, I will refund you any pre-paid hours that are remaining at the hourly rate you paid for those hours.
-We may agree to re-engage when it is determined that it is safe and legal to do so.
+If this happens, we will resume when it is safe and legal to do so.

 If you're not comfortable working together in person, let's talk about how we can work together virtually!